 Do You Need a Car to Explore Albuquerque?

 Albuquerque is not a very walkable city, and there isn’t great public transportation so I would highly recommend renting a car if you’re visiting.
 My like to use Discover Cars to compare prices across multiple different companies.

 At the least, you’ll wrap up your weekend in Albuquerque with a story or two.
 But if you let it, New Mexico can leave you with an expanded view of wonder, possibility, and beauty.
 While Albuquerque is just a slice of it, don’t be surprised if you go home content and hungry for more at the same time.
 Just don’t pass up a weekend in Albuquerque.

 Intrigued by Albuquerque?
-For a better understanding how incredible this city is make sure to check out my Instagram page/highlight reel!
+For a better understanding of how incredible this city is, make sure to check out my Instagram page/highlight reel!
 Just search #ppinabq or find “Albuquerque, NM” when looking under highlights.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.